Permissions

 Setting permissions

 Permissions are set in the backend by opening the context menu of an item in the area tree, and then selecting Permissions.
 This opens the Permissions workspace of that specific item.
-Here you can see the inherited permissions that the system roles have by default, and User Groups with default permission levels.
+Here you can see the inherited permissions that the user roles have by default, and User Groups with default permission levels.

 To create explicit permissions for the specific item, do the following: